 Usually seen riding the thermal waves, the most common bird of prey in Hong Kong is the black-eared kite.
 Research suggests that in the winter, you could find up to 3,000 birds, but in the summer only around 300 or so may choose to stay in Hong Kong.
 As well as eating fish, these kites also feed on birds, snakes, lizards, rodents and carrion (the decaying flesh of dead animals).

 They are master flyers, with an average wingspan of 150cm, gliding effortlessly among the tallest skyscrapers in the city.
 If you listen closely, you can often hear their distinctive shrill, whinnying call.
-Though I see them every day from my window 22 floors up and they sometimes come so close, it is remarkable that I haven’t been able to get a clear picture yet.
-Thankfully, Robert Ferguson’s comprehensive Hong Kong Wildlife ID Booklet shows you the magnificence of this bird up close and personal.
+If you’d like to see these beautiful animals, Robert Ferguson’s comprehensive Hong Kong Wildlife ID Booklet shows you the magnificence of this bird up close and personal.

-If you would like to know more about Hong Kong wildlife and/or have a future conservationist at home, do head out for nature walks and treks around the city.
+If you would like to know more about Hong Kong wildlife and/or have a future conservationist at home, do head out for nature walks and treks around the city to see which animals you can find.
 It’s exciting to see how much of Hong Kong’s varied wildlife you can spot.
-Alternatively, you could also have kids play a game of Hong Kong Wildlife Bingo and see how they learn and remember challenge facts with ease and enthusiasm.
+Alternatively, you could also have kids play a game of Hong Kong Wildlife Bingo or Hong Kong Habitat Ludo and see how they learn and remember challenge facts with ease and enthusiasm.